 Textbook information for your distance education courses will be provided for you in your class syllabus.
 Textbook(s) and other required materials can be purchased at the bookstore on the Vernon or CCC campus.
-Both are owned and operated by Texas Book Company.
+Some Vernon College courses utilize Inclusive Access for digital textbook integration with Canvas LMS.
+In these courses, the electronic textbook is charged to the student through the course section and the textbook is made available through the Canvas LMS.

+Inclusive Access is a service provided by BibliU.
 Visit Vernon College Bookstore for hours of operation and contact information.